fairlearn/fairlearn/docs/user_guide/mitigation/postprocessing.rst

 .. note::

     :class:`ThresholdOptimizer` expects an estimator that provides it with scores.
-While the output of :class:`ThresholdOptimizer` is binary, the input need not be.
+    While the output of :class:`ThresholdOptimizer` is binary, the input is not limited to scores dervied from binary classifiers.
     In fact, real valued input, e.g. from a regressor, provides it with many more options to create thresholds.
     For :math:`n` input data points with :math:`m \leq n` different score values it has :math:`m+1` different thresholds.
-At each threshold one can create one of two thresholding rules, i.e. functions that indicate which data points get label :code:`1` based on their score.
+    At each threshold one can create one of two thresholding rules, i.e., functions that indicate which data points get label :code:`1` based on their score.

 The following combinations of fairness criteria and objectives are available: